 Review by Frank Plowright

-Vertigo had a schizophrenic attitude to reprinting Sandman Mystery Theatre.
+Vertigo had a schizoid attitude to reprinting Sandman Mystery Theatre.
 Volume one, The Tarantula, was solely the first four chapter story, a pattern followed by volumes three and four, but this book packages two tales, the format into which the reprints would settle with volume five.

 Having started so well, The Face and The Brute is a retrograde step, and that’s entirely down to the artists John Watkiss and R.G.
 Taylor.
 The late 1930s period setting was as important as Matt Wagner’s adroit plots and the carefully cultivated central relationship, and Taylor was presumably selected to illustrate on the basis of his Wordsmith series having a similar setting and pulp influence.
 Yet compared with original artist Guy Davis he expends very little effort on the period aspects.
 Watkiss delivers even less, barely moving the viewpoint out beyond a three-quarters figure, supplying no backgrounds and delivering very sloppy shading.
 Were it not for Wagner’s narrative captions and the occasional person wearing a hat, ‘The Face’ could be set in 1994 as when originally published.
 It’s telling that neither artist would work on the series again.